HashSlingingSlasherNW/cryptix-miner.test/README.md

 - Supports NVIDIA / CUDA
 - OpenCL support for AMD / NVIDIA / Intel / onboard GPUs

+###  Startup:
+The software starts OpenCL by default for all devices, including Nvidia, because it offers the fastest integration.
+If an error occurs with OpenCL, it automatically falls back to CUDA.

+OpenCL can also be disabled at startup with: `--opencl-disable`

 ## Installation
 Stratum Bridge is supported directly.
 If you want to use external mining software, you can also use this bridge: